Mini-Stef/Core-Data-Model-Editor/README.md

 * Managing Fetch Requests.
 * Show the diff between two model versions.
 * Show the type of attributes, and the delete rule at each end of a relationship.
-* Show model errors & warnings (e.g; missing type for an attribute)
+* Show model errors & warnings (e.g; missing type for an attribute).
 * Manage individual .xcdatamodel files (today only .xcdatamodeld files are managed).
 * Show model warnings or errors.